riscv-steel/riscv-steel/docs/source/software-guide.md

-# Software Guide
+# RISC-V Steel System-on-Chip IP </br><small>Software Guide</small>

 ## Introduction

-This guide shows how to write, compile and run new software applications for RISC-V Steel SoC.
+This guide shows how to write, compile and run software applications for RISC-V Steel SoC IP.

-## Pre-requisites
+## Installing the RISC-V GNU Toolchain

-To be able to cross-compile software for RISC-V systems like RISC-V Steel SoC you need the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+To be able to cross-compile software for RISC-V systems you need the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+Follow the steps below to install it on your machine.

-<h3>How to install the RISC-V GNU Toolchain in 4 steps</h3>

 <h4>1.
 Get the source files</h4>

-Run the following command to download the RISC-V GNU Toolchain repository from GitHub:

 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain
 ```

 <h4>2.
 Install dependencies</h4>

-Run the following command to install all RISC-V GNU Toolchain dependencies in your computer:

 === "Ubuntu"